 My son plays youth football, and the No. 1 thing we taught him is safety.
 I think Heads Up Football is tremendous.
 It’s a critical part of our game.
 It’s something we take very serious as college coaches, and I obviously take very serious as a dad of a child playing football.

-Urban Meyer - Head Coach Ohio State (Big Ten)
+Urban Meyer - Former Head Coach, Ohio State

 The OSAA is excited to partner with USA Football in implementing the Heads Up Football program.
 Our primary goal is always to try to ensure the health and safety of our student-athletes.
 This educational program will provide all of our coaches with the knowledge, the training, the skills and the techniques to teach the game of football with safety as the top priority.